facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 ```

 Executed right after per block argument and option parsing occurs.
 Arguments and options are accessible via `self.args`
 and `self.options`.
-This gives the plugin a chance to perform additional validation or adjustments of the arguments and
+This gives the extension a chance to perform additional validation or adjustments of the arguments
-options.
+and options.
 This also gives the opportunity to initialize class variables based on the per block arguments and options.

 If validation fails, `#!py3 False` should be returned and the block will not be parsed as a generic block.